 NHS Derby and Derbyshire CCG’s Standards of Business Conduct and Managing Conflicts of Interest Policy has been updated to reflect new guidance issued by NHS England and is designed to ensure that such potential conflicts are identified and managed appropriately.
 The CCG’s policy can be viewed here.
 This policy should also be read in conjunction with the CCG’s Gifts & Hospitality Policy and Procurement Policy.

 All members of the CCG’s Governing Body, CCG staff and General Practices must declare any interests they have that might conceivably conflict with their work in the CCG.
 These are recorded in the CCG’s Register of Interests, which can be viewed here.
-The Governing Body and Committee Members' Register of Interests for 2018/19 can be viewed here and their register for 2019/20 can be viewed here.
+The Governing Body and Committee Members' Register of Interests for 2020/21 can be viewed here, and the General Practices’ Register of Interests can be viewed here.

 As detailed within the CCG’s Standards of Business Conduct and Managing Conflicts of Interest Policy, our CCG Governing Body Lay Member for Audit, Ian Gibbard, has been appointed as ‘Conflict of Interest Guardian’.
 Ian is responsible for: